(? - 1862)

 On the Campaign

-He was mortally wounded and captured in action at Turner's Gap on South Mountain, MD on 14 September 1862.
+He was mortally wounded in the arm in action at Turner's Gap on South Mountain, MD on 14 September 1862 and captured.

 The rest of the War

-He died of wounds on 19 October 1862 in Frederick, MD, and was originally buried "on west side of and in the [Mt.
-Olivet] cemetery at Frederick."
-HE was probably reinterred at Hagerstown in about 1874.
+He was admitted to a US Army hospital in Frederick, MD on 18 September but he died there of wounds on 19 October 1862.
+He was originally buried "on west side of and in the [Mt.
+Olivet] cemetery at Frederick" and was probably reinterred at Hagerstown in about 1874.

 References & notes

 Burial information from Pruett,1 who has him as a Lieutenant Benjamin Anderson, Company not stated.
 Service and other details from Ervin L. Jordan's 19th Virginia Infantry (roster, 1987) via the Historical Data Systems database.
+Wound and hospital details from the Patient List,2 which says he transferred to Washington, DC on 28 September (which seems unlikely).
 He is also listed among the Confederate soldiers buried at Mt.
 Olivet Cemetery in Frederick, MD, has a modern stone there (via Findagrave), as Lt.
-Benjamin J. Anderson, and may still be there.
+Benjamen [sic] J. Anderson, and may still be there.

 10/19/1862; Frederick, MD; burial in Washington Confederate Cemetery, Hagerstown, MD

 1 Pruett, Samuel, and Poffenberger & Good, Greg Farino and Western Maryland Regional Library (WMRL), Washington Confederate Cemetery, possible burials, Hagerstown (MD): WHILBR, 2010 [AotW citation 4531]